LostArtefacts/TRX/README.md

 4. **Can I play this on Mac, Linux, Android...?**

-    Currently only Windows version is available.
+    Currently only Windows version is available, but there is some ongoing work towards reducing the amount of Windows-only code.

 5. **Do I really need to install this TombATI patch?
 Why not have just the .exe?**

-    One of our goals is to eventually provide a single .exe file (maybe with some .dll-s related to multimedia) and only require the players to supply the game data, i.e. the level files, music and FMVs.
-However, this requires decompiling GFX and SFX routines which, again, is going to take a while.
+    We're currently on it! :D

 ## Current road map

+Note: this section may be subject to change.

 - [x] Reverse engineer the entire game - done!
 - [ ] Break off TombATI, ship our own .EXE rather than a .DLL